Smoked Beef Ribs Recipe (Texas-Style Dino Ribs)

 A higher heat creates a juicier finished smoked beef rib, rendering out the fat and creating a nice crispier crust.
 The low and slow of 225°F is not commonly used with this cut, as the large bones and membrane on the bottom already protect the meat from drying out.

-Allow the beef ribs to smoke for at least an hour before spritzing.
+Allow the beef ribs to smoke for at least an hour at this low temperature before spritzing with a spray bottle of apple cider vinegar or apple juice.
 This time gives the seasoning a chance to bake in, creating the foundation of the bark.

 Spritz every hour, especially on the sides to keep them moist.
 Some folks will use just water, but this is an opportunity for flavor.